CtrlK

 Distinctiveness Conflict Risk

-The description is extremely generic—'interactive collaborative analysis' could apply to virtually any analytical or discussion-based skill.
-It provides no clear niche or distinct triggers to differentiate it from other skills.
+The description is extremely generic — 'interactive collaborative analysis' could apply to virtually any analytical or discussion-based skill.
+It provides no clear niche, domain, file type, or specific use case to distinguish it from other skills.

 1 / 3